claragiurgiu/Phase2-Project/README.md

 As a result of this analysis, three variables have been identified that can impact prices and should be taken into consideration when researching potential investment properties:

-- **Home Size** There is a direct correlation between the sq. ft. of the home and the sale price.
-Larger homes have higher sale prices.
-Increasing footage of home by approximately 964sq.ft increases the price by a factor of 1.227 or **22.7%**
+**Home Size** There is a direct positive correlation between home square foot living space and the sale price.

-- **Proximity to Seattle** Homes closer to Seattle have higher sale prices
+**Proximity to Seattle** Homes closer to Seattle have higher sale prices

 ![img](/Images/king_county_map.png)

-- **Construction grade quality **It is evident that the quality of construction has a significant impact on prices.
-A decline in construction quality is linked to a reduction in sale prices.
-For instance, the transition from a construction grade of 10 to 7 results in a decrease of <br>13.3%<br> in prices.
+**Construction Grade** The quality of construction has a significant impact on prices

 ## Next Steps